SrijanBadhya/Debsoc/Running the PES Debsoc.md

 When you see signs of this in a junior, you know you've done it.
 It's the greatest success.
 Regardless of their skill level, if they've reached this mindset, then you've truly transformed their life.

 It's not easy or quick.
-For 2 years I didn’t feel like a true debater.
-In my head, my seniors were the ones who were debaters.
+For 2 years I hadn’t felt like a true debater.
+In my head, my seniors were the ones who were debaters, and I wasn't in their vicinity.

-But to my surprise, I see signs of this in a few first years.
+But to my surprise, I see signs of this in a few first years now.
 I see them talking about the club in such a possessive way.
 I see Debsoc being such a natural part of their weekly routine.
-They talk about how they see themselves debating in the future.
+They talk about their future in the debsoc.
 It's lovely.

 When something is a part of your identity, you no longer feel like you're making an effort to change yourself, because this already is your natural state.